idealparable/BibleQ/DidLazarusWriteJohn.md

 This doesn't include the "loved" part, but it does include the anonymity, oddness of the anonymity (occasional references to various unnamed disciples aren't necessarily surprising, but this one is emphasized and the wording used a few times here), and, obviously, the word "disciple."

-Parsimoniously, this is the same one referred to by the DiLoved phrase in the incident with the dipping of bread, and in the final chapter of John.
+Parsimoniously, this is the same one referred to by the DiscipleLoved phrase in the incident with the dipping of bread, and in the final chapter of John.

 Now I find this argument *somewhat plausible,* because there can be two senses of "disciple."